chloeiris/DA-Project2-Data-Analysis-with-Python-and-Final-Report/README.md

 - Ast

 The final result is a REPORT with all the graphs and conclusions on whether launching a new bootcamp is a good business next step for our client.
-If you want to see it, check out the folder:
+If you want to see it, check out the folder: INFORME

 Thanks for visiting!